 We face lengthy timelines with respect to product registrations in Mainland China.
 The process for obtaining product permits and licenses may require extended periods of time that may prevent us from launching new product initiatives in Mainland China on the same timelines as other markets around the world.
 For example, products marketed in Mainland China as "health foods" are subject to extensive laboratory and clinical analysis by governmental authorities, and the product registration process in Mainland China generally takes one to two years, but may be substantially longer.
 We market both "health foods" and "general foods" in Mainland China.
 There is some risk associated with the common practice in Mainland China of marketing a product as a "general food" while seeking "health food" classification.
 If government officials feel the categorization of our products is inconsistent with product claims, ingredients or function, this could end or limit our ability to market such products in Mainland China in their current form.
-In addition, we are not permitted to market or sell "general foods" through our direct salespeople to do so could result in negative publicity, fines and other government sanctions being imposed against us.
+In addition, we are not permitted to market or sell "general foods" through our direct sales channel in Mainland China and any efforts by our direct salespeople to do so could result in negative publicity, fines and other government sanctions being imposed against us.